-Description: An innovative 2+2 program is available through a partnership between NICC and Upper Iowa University (UIU).
+Description: Industrial Technology Teacher Education is an innovative 2+2 program available through a partnership between NICC and Upper Iowa University (UIU).
 You can earn an Associate of Science degree from NICC and a Bachelor's degree in Secondary Teacher Education with a 7-12 teaching endorsement in Industrial Technology from UIU.

-NICC provides courses in general education and the five areas of technical skills required by the lowa Department of Education: construction, energy and power, graphic communications, manufacturing, and transportation.
+NICC provides courses in general education and the five areas of technical skills required by the lowa Department of Education: construction, energy and power, graphic communications, manufacturing and transportation.
 After your course work at NICC, you will complete your bachelor's degree requirements at UIU with general education and teacher education courses.